-Tips for Discussing Sexual Health
+Tips for Talking about Sexual Health

-- start early and talk often.
+- Start early and talk often.
 Don’t try to cover everything at once, but also don’t worry if you think you have said too much.
 If you haven’t started the conversation with your child yet, don’t worry.
 It’s never too late to start.

-- keep the language simple and age-appropriate.
+- Keep the language simple and age-appropriate.
 A 3 year old may be satisfied with “babies grow in a special place inside the mother’s body called a uterus”.
 A 6 year old may have more questions about how the baby grows, and may want to know how it will come out.

 As your child enters the teen years, they start to turn to their friends for answers and information.
 Being an askable adult helps your child to know that they can come to you whenever they have questions.

-- help your teen learn from both good and bad experiences
+- Help your teen learn from both good and bad experiences.

-- speak to them as a mature person.
+- Speak to them as a mature person.
 Use correct terms to show that you respect their age and knowledge.

 - Accept that you can’t control everything your teen does.
 Make sure your teen knows that there may be times you don’t approve of what they do.
 Make sure they know you’ll always love them no matter what and that you won’t abandon them.
 Make sure they understand that they’re responsible for their actions.